Sir Ganga Ram Hospital (Pakistan): In literature

 A marble statue of Sir Ganga Ram once stood in a public square on Mall Road in Lahore.
-Famous Urdu writer Saadat Hasan Manto (known for his famous satire "Toba Tek Singh") wrote a satire on persons who were trying to obliterate any memory of any Hindu in Lahore after Pakistan came into existence.
-In his story "Garland" based on a true incident on the frenzy of religious riots of 1947, an inflamed mob in Lahore, after attacking a residential area, turned to attack the statue of Sir Ganga Ram, a Hindu philanthropist of Lahore.
-They first pelted the statue with stones; then smothered its face with coal tar.
-Then a man made a garland of old shoes and climbed up to put it around the neck of the statue.
+Famous Urdu writer Saadat Hasan Manto (known for his satire "Toba Tek Singh") wrote a satire about persons who were trying to obliterate any memory of Hindu in Lahore after Pakistan came into existence.
+In his story "Garland", based on a true incident during the religious riots of 1947, an inflamed mob in Lahore, after attacking a residential area, turned to attack the statue of Sir Ganga Ram, a Hindu philanthropist of Lahore.
+They first pelted the statue with stones, then smothered its face with coal tar.
+A man then made a garland of old shoes and climbed up to put it around the statue's neck.
 The police arrived and opened fire.
-Among the injured was the fellow with the garland of old shoes.
-As he fell, the mob shouted: "Let us rush him to Sir Ganga Ram Hospital" forgetting that they were trying to obliterate the memory of the very person who had founded the hospital where the person was to be taken for saving his life.
+Among the injured was the man with the garland of old shoes.
+As he fell, the mob shouted, "Let us rush him to Sir Ganga Ram Hospital," forgetting that they were trying to obliterate the memory of the very person who had founded the hospital to which they now wanted to take him to save his life.